esprimo/imperial-to-metric-chrome-extension/README.md

+**DEPRECATED:** This project is not maintained.
+I suggest taking a look at [this](https://github.com/m1l/Everything-Metric-Firefox) project instead.

 # Chrome extension to automatically convert imperial units to metric

 This chrome extension will try to find imperial units on websites, and convert them to metric units, and insert the converted value directly on the site.